Loading

 Keeping your knowledge organized feels like good work.
 But do you track the time you take organizing your notes?
 If you're spending more time on organization than you are taking notes, Mem is here to save you.

 Start by adding your notes in the Home section.
-This screen is the base for adding content and reminders or for marking your favorite mems.
+This screen is the base for adding content and reminders or marking your favorite mems.
 Then, set up the Google Calendar integration, and finish by syncing your email inboxes.
 You'll be able to see your events and conversations inside Mem and add notes to keep track of important information.

 As you go about your day, Mem will use AI to understand the core topics and group them into tags.
 You'll be able to access these tags from the left-side menu, and as you browse each one, you can see suggestions to add more mems.
 This way, the chances of creating a note you'll never see again are much slimmer.